Privacy, Cookies and Data

 Who we are

 International Network of Prophetic Centres is a Christian charity, registered in Scotland, No. SC043135, with its registered office at Glasgow Prophetic Centre, PO BOX 7661, Glasgow, G42 2JE.

-You may also know us by our other ministry names: Christian International Scotland (the Scottish network hub for Christian International Europe, part of the CI Ministries Network) and Glasgow Prophetic Centre, the global brand name and identity that we’ve used for our conferences, events and projects since 2009.
+You may also know us by our other ministry names: Global Prophetic Alliance, our global brand name and identity we use for our training, broadcasting and events, as well as Christian International Scotland (the Scottish network hub for Christian International Europe, part of the CI Ministries Network).

 How we obtain personal information